krishnakanthpps/PerfDashboard/README.md

 0. Github for documentation and source control.
-0. Linux Ubuntu running on all servers.
+0. Linux Ubuntu (Amazon build) running on all servers.
 0. <a href="#LogstashForwarder"> Logstash Forwarder</a>
    on all servers to direct log entry flow to a collector.